joseasoler/tradergen/README.md

 Bulk goods orbital traders and outlander settlements may have tool belts in stock.

 Orbital traders with the hunting specialization may have quivers in stock.

+Orbital traders with the medicine specialization may have medic bags in stock.

 [Vanilla Armour Expanded](https://steamcommunity.com/workshop/filedetails/?id=1814988282):